owainlewis/digital-ocean/README.md

 (do/get-droplet token 123)
 ```

-Boot up a new droplet
+Boot up a new droplet.
+All droplets require an image id to boot from.

 Note that certain fields are required.
 See the Digital Ocean API V2 docs for all params